 There may be some times that marijuana users do not consume their weed on time.
 So does other stoners who tend to overlook where they have buried their load when they get too high.
 Currently, a lot of questions have appeared that made various consumers be puzzled.
 One of these is “Does weed go bad?”.

 A newly purchased weed is typically good enough for months.
 As they are still fresh and recently preserved, the small amount of moisture in the buds is the fundamental reason they are soft and elastic.
 As time goes by, which is determined by how the buds are kept, the pot may go very wet or dry.

 There are two scenarios that make a lot of sense.
-One is keeping the stash in a small plastic bag, and the other one is placing them in a refrigerator.
+One is keeping the stash in a small plastic bag, and the other is placing them in a refrigerator.
 Both of these can make a lot of difference in a smoking experience.
 Keeping the weed inside a plastic bag may result in broken pieces.
 When this occurs, the smoke it produces may be very unlikely.
 On the other hand, placing the weed in a refrigerator can attract mold as it gets too damp.
-When this happens, burning it will be very difficult.
+When this happens, burning it will be challenging.

 Does weed go bad?

 The answer to this question will vary on the meaning of bad or how bad it is.
 The truth is, whatever the concern you have heard or was said to you, unlike other processed food or vegetables, weed is not going to be spoiled or rot.
 Its potency is also not going to deteriorate for months compared to other bottled medicines.

 It may not go bad just like other foods stored for an extended period, but weed can get too substandard or moldy.
 Aged marijuana will not in any way cause any dangerous or pressing health problems if you have such.
 Yet, its potency and other factors such as its smell, texture, and flavor may remarkably lessen in years.